CherryPieSexy/imitation_learning/readme.md

 ![carracing](./gifs/carracing.gif)

 ## Current issues
+V-MPO implementation trains slower than A2C.
+Probably because of not optimal hyper-parameters sampling, need to investigate.

 PPO training is not stable enough: it focusing on _local_ reward, not in global episode return for some reason.
 It means that Bipedal, Humanoid and Car mostly improve their speed and don't care about falling on the ground or driving off the track.
 However, maximum reward is kinda stable - I can obtain ~10-11k max reward on Humanoid-v3 after 2 training epoch.

-RealNVP converges too fast and exploration becomes too small to improve further.
+RealNVP converges too fast and exploration becomes too small to find better reward and improve policy further.
-Tining entropy regularization is difficult: too low entropy coefficient makes no difference, with too high values agent optimize only entropy.
+Tuning entropy regularization is difficult: with too low entropy coefficient agent learns and converges same, but with too high values agent optimizes only entropy.

 Entropy calculation for squeezed distribution (tanh(Normal) and RealNVP) possibly coded wrong, need to be checked.

-GPU support is not tested yet

 ## Further plans
-- Test PPO on more environments
 - Add logging where it is possible
 - Add Motion Imitation [*DeepMimic paper*](https://arxiv.org/abs/1804.02717) algo
 - Add self-play trainer with PPO as backbone algo
-- Switch to more convenient configs (yaml?)
 - Support recurrent policies models and training
 - ...